fabianfabian/nostr-media/README.md

-# Nostr Media for WordPress
+# Nostr Media Uploads for WordPress

 Host your images and media in your own WordPress installation using this plug-in.